CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts.md

 srun myprog -i input -o output
 ```
-The first line with `#!/bin/bash -l` tells that the file should be interpreted
+The first line with `#!/bin/bash` tells that the file should be interpreted
-as a bash script (the `-l` flag invokes a login shell, which is needed for the
+as a bash script.
-module system to work properly) .

 Lines starting with `#SBATCH` are arguments to the batch system.
 We are only using a small part of the options.
 For a list of all possible